raycast/extensions/extensions/spotify-player/README.md

 Use this to quickly start playing a song based on your query.

+### AI Playlist

+Use this to get an AI-generated playlist based on a prompt.
+You can then add this playlist to Spotify or queue all the songs directly.

 ---

 In order to use this extension, you'll need to authenticate with Spotify.
 This extension requires the following permissions [scopes](https://developer.spotify.com/documentation/web-api/concepts/scopes):